wtsi-hgi/hgi-vault/doc/design.md

       * Amend the list of deleted files for the file and vault owner.

-    * If it has yet to exceed the threshold, check the file's age against each of the configured warning checkpoints (in hours).
+    * If it has yet to exceed the threshold, check the file's age against each of the configured warning checkpoints (in hours until deletion).
 For each checkpoint that is passed, amend the appropriate checkpoint list of files scheduled for deletion for the file and vault owner.

 Finally: